Virginia Credit Union Stadium: Use

 The start of the 2020 minor league baseball season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
 The still unnamed ballpark was used in the 2020 Major League Baseball season as the alternate training site for members of the Washington Nationals 60-man player pool who were not assigned to the 40-man roster.
 The Washington Nationals chose the ballpark to again serve as their alternate site to begin the 2021 season.

 The Fredericksburg Nationals played their first home game on May 11, 2021, losing to the Delmarva Shorebirds, 7–5, with 2,065 people in attendance.
 At this time, the facility became known as FredNats Ballpark, though there was some limited earlier use of the name, such as in placing a sign on I-95 in December 2020.

 The team also began hosting a series of concerts in 2021 including performances from The Beach Boys and Blue Öyster Cult.

+The stadium's current baseball attendance record was set on May 24, 2022, in a 6-1 loss to the Salem Red Sox when Stephen Strasburg made a rehabilitation appearance, pitching 2.2 innings on 62 pitches.

+On March 11, 2025, the stadium hosted its first ever collegiate game between the #20 Virginia Cavaliers and the Maryland Terrapins.
+4,000 fans watched the Cavaliers defeats the Terrapins 7-6 in walk-off fashion.

+Naming rights

 On March 5, 2022, the Fredericksburg Nationals announced that they would rename the ballpark Virginia Credit Union Stadium in a 10-year naming rights deal.